crollins18/dev/recollection/README.md

 ---

 ### Question 17
+Q17: Using MS Edge browser, the victim searched about a SIEM solution.
+What is the SIEM solution's name?

 `volatility -f recollection.bin --profile=Win7SP1x64 memdump -p 2380 -D edge-dump/`

 We now have `edge_dump/2380.dmp` as a process dump file.